merenlab/merenlab.org/_posts/anvio/2015-12-09-musings-over-commamox.md

 <a href="{{ site.url }}/images/anvio/2015-12-03-musings-over-commamox/standard_deviation.png"><img width="80%" src="{{ site.url }}/images/anvio/2015-12-03-musings-over-commamox/standard_deviation.png" /></a>
 </div>

-Inspecting the split with highest standard deviation (the one around 10:30 o'clock in the figure above) shows some evidence for potentially faulty assembly since this is not something you expect to see from a circular / complete genome:
+Inspecting the split with the highest standard deviation (the one around 10:30 o'clock in the figure above) shows some evidence for potentially faulty assembly since this is not something you expect to see from a circular / complete genome:

 <div class="centerimg">
 <a href="{{ site.url }}/images/anvio/2015-12-03-musings-over-commamox/highest_std_split.png"><img width="80%" src="{{ site.url }}/images/anvio/2015-12-03-musings-over-commamox/highest_std_split.png" /></a>